 5.1 Overview

-To enable communication between MnS consumers and MnS producers, MnS consumers need a mechanism to discover management service information available in the 3GPP management system, and their management capabilities.
-To this end, MnS producers need to register themselves with their management capabilities in the 3GPP management systemmanagement service
+To enable communication between MnS Consumers and MnS Producers, MnS Consumers need mechanisms to discover management service information available in the 3GPP management system, and their management capabilities.
+To this end, MnS Producers and their management capabilities need to be exposed in the 3GPP management system.

+From management service perspective the following information can be exposed:

-.
-The data describing a management service and their capabilities is called MnSInfo
+Basic data describing a management service called MnSInfo (see 28.622, clause 4.3.32).

-management service or MnS profile.
-The complete profile or parts thereof is registered in the 3GPP management system..
+Detailed capabilities of a management service called MnS profile (see 28.533, clause 4.2.4).

+From MnS Consumer perspective the information can be used in support of a “multi-step” discovery process:

+MnS Producer discovery: allows MnS Consumer to discover basic information about MnS Producer instances (MnsInfo instances in MnSRegistry).
+In short, allows MnS Consumer to know which MnS Producers instances are exposed.

+MnS Producer Capabilities retrieval: allows MnS Consumer to retrieve detailed information about a specific MnS instance.
+The specific methods may be solution set and/or MnS Type specific (e.g. yang-library).
+In short, allows MnS Consumer to retrieve the detailed capabilities of a specific MnS Producer instance.

-Producer In case registered MnS information changes, the 3GPP management system needs to be updated as well and MnS consumers of the modified MnS producer should be informed.
+In case registered MnS Producer information changes, the 3GPP management system needs to be updated as well and MnS consumers of the modified MnS producer should be informed.

-MnS consumers wishing to discover MnS producers might have different questions.
+MnS Consumers wishing to discover MnS Producers might have different questions.
 For example, a consumer may wish to know which MnS producers manage a certain geographical area or civic location.
 Or, after receiving an alarm notification specifying that a specific NF is alarmed, they may wish to know the MnS producers where they can request management data from that NF or to retrieve the configuration of that NF.